-As you guys know, I spent time in 2017 living in northern France and working for the Dunkirk Refugee Women’s Centre.
-After I left, I struggled emotionally coming to terms with this huge crisis I witnessed, and not knowing how to help refugees without actually being there in the camps.
+As you guys know, I spent time living in northern France and working for the Dunkirk Refugee Women’s Centre.
+After I left, I struggled emotionally coming to terms with this huge crisis I witnessed, and not knowing how to help without actually being there in the camps.
 The reality, however, is that not everyone can/wants/or is able to travel to the front lines and volunteer.
 But refugees all around the world still need our help, as we’ve seen in the news lately with Refugee Week and the separation of parents and children in the US.
 Since I left the Refugee Women’s Centre, I’ve discovered how to help refugees in a practical, location-independent way.

 How to Help Refugees From Home: Practical & Achievable Tips!

 There are many ways to help refugees, but I want to provide you with 10 practical, achievable acts.
 I have tried them all myself except for #10 (yet!).

 1 .
 Get a Choose Love ASOS tee or sweatshirt